 - Wages are stagnant.

 - The average person’s standard of living is falling.

 - America’s preeminent position among the nations has slipped.

-In Abraham Lincoln’s day, southern plantation-owners were the ‘Free-Traders.’
-Lincoln rejected the idea that economic progress requires permanent, low-class workers (the feudal rationale for slavery).
-He campaigned to boost tariffs:
+In Abraham Lincoln’s day, slave-holders were among the “Free-Traders.”
+Lincoln did not believe economic progress requires a permanent peasant-class (a feudal rationale for slave-labor).
+He campaigned to retain protective tariffs:

 “I… try to show, that the abandonment of the protective policy by the American Government… must produce want and ruin among our people.”
 Abraham Lincoln, 1846.*****

 Today, Lincoln’s warning is a reality in America’s “Rust Belt” and other “hollowed-out” areas of the country that were once centers for heavy industry and manufacturing.
 We need statesmen who understand the principles that produced U.S. independence and a thriving middle class.

 OF THE AMERICAN REPUBLIC